Na Mara Bothy

 Eco-features

 Being so encompassed by nature, Na Mara Bothy is completely off-grid.
-The hideaway is lit by gas lanterns, and the fridge, oven and shower are powered by gas to.
+The hideaway is lit by chargeable lanterns, and the fridge, oven and shower are powered by gas.
 The bothy is heated by the wood burner and there is an endless supply of wood onsite.
 Due to the nature of the hideaway, there is no TV or Wi-fi, allowing your mind to simply switch off from the outside world and truly connect with nature and all the beauty surrounding your hidden haven.

 Extra Information